Medium Difficult Bible Quiz about Bible Characters.

 a.
 Twelve.

 b.
-Twenty-One.
+Twenty-one.

 c.
 Jesus was approximately thirty years old.